-Primary obligations with non-exempt entities and an original maturity of greater than 7 days are reported as time deposits.
+Primary obligations with non-exempt entities and an original maturity of 7 days or greater are reported as time deposits.

 Primary obligations are classified and reported as borrowings.

 Summary of Line D.1

 - Seven days or greater

 - Penalties for early withdrawal

 - Interest bearing or non-Interest bearing

 - Interest accrued and credited

 - Primary obligations issued to non-exempt entities